Hclishikawa/roman_encode_decode/README.md

 - **Checkov**: to insure that our Dockerfile does not introduce any security vulnerabilities.
 - **Trivy**: to scan our containers for security vulnerabilities.
 - **Syft**: to create a container Software Bill Of Materials (SBOM).
 A “software bill of materials” (SBOM) has emerged as a key building block in software security and software supply chain risk management.
 A software Bill of Materials (SBOM) is a list of all the open source and third-party components present in a codebase.
 A SBOM also lists the licenses that govern those components, the versions of the components used in the codebase, and their patch status, which allows security teams to quickly identify any associated security or license risks.
-- Grype: An alternative to Trivy, that can also ingest your SBOM and streamline the scan to make it more efficient.
+- **Grype**: An alternative to Trivy, that can also ingest your SBOM and streamline the scan to make it more efficient.
-- Docker commands for some of the various utlities that we will use along with the Windows Docker variation of the commands.
+- **Docker**:  Commands for some of the various utlities that we will use along with the Windows Docker variation of the commands.
 Most notably when to use `-v /var/run/docker.sock:/var/run/docker.sock` and `--volume "//var/run/docker.sock:/var/run/docker.sock"`

 ## Prerequisite: install Poetry